-Patrick A Messerlin, Sébastien Miroudot 07 September 2012
+Patrick A Messerlin, Sébastien Miroudot, Friday, September 7, 2012

 Public spending on large-scale projects is often a way of sneaking in protectionism through the back door and there are many cases of outright corruption.
 With the EU and US pushing hard for more open public procurement elsewhere in the world, this column asks just how open these markets are, particularly in the EU, which claims to have the most open market in the world.

-Ashoka Mody, Damiano Sandri, Franziska Ohnsorge 22 February 2012
+Ashoka Mody, Damiano Sandri, Franziska Ohnsorge, Wednesday, February 22, 2012

 Uncertainty rose sharply during the Great Recession, as did saving rates.
 This column shows that these two developments were related.
 Using a panel of OECD countries, it estimates that at least two-fifths of the increase in households’ saving rates between 2007 and 2009 was due to increased uncertainty about labour-income prospects.
 It adds that restoring higher levels of consumption and aggregate demand will require employment-friendly social insurance and reduced policy-induced uncertainty.